gagansuri/demo/readme.txt

 some additional changes

-change here should cause conflict some changes in the branch git checkout -b branchname
+change here againa change here should cause conflict some changes in the branch git checkout -b branchname